 How to Disqualify Through-Channel Marketing Automation Vendors

 Casting a wide net is helpful when you begin researching Distributed Marketing solutions.
-Online searches can quickly lead to a long list of vendors offering Local Ad Builders, Digital Asset Management systems, Through-Channel Marketing Automation (TCMA), Distributed Marketing platforms or Local Marketing Automation software.
+Online searches can quickly lead to a long list of vendors offering local ad builders, Digital Asset Management (DAM) systems, Through Channel Marketing Automation (TCMA), Distributed Marketing platforms or local marketing automation software.
 Reports and articles from independent research firms and local marketing experts can help you identify leading TCMA providers.
 And you can also quiz your business connections about what worked for them.
 As the search progresses, it becomes imperative to stop wasting time and effort on vendors that aren’t capable of addressing your brand’s challenges.
 Getting to a shortlist of TCMA providers is easy — if you know how to identify and eliminate unqualified Distributed Marketing vendors.

 Staying laser-focused on your brand’s requirements will help you weed through a long list of Distributed Marketing software vendors in record time.
 Here’s what you need to know: